o3de/o3de.org/content/docs/userguide/networking/multiplayer-gs-gamelift.md

 ---
-description: ' Configure &ALYlong;''s GridMate multiplayer sample for use with &AGSlong;. '
+description: ' Configure Amazon Lumberyard''s GridMate multiplayer sample for use with Amazon Games Services. '
-title: Configuring the Multiplayer Sample for &AGSlong;
+title: Configuring the Multiplayer Sample for Amazon Games Services
 ---
 # Configuring the Multiplayer Sample for Amazon GameLift {#network-multiplayer-gs-gamelift}